katalon-studio-samples/katalon-selenium-migration-sample/README.md

 ![image](https://user-images.githubusercontent.com/84115288/215331198-37dd231b-aa50-475c-8d9d-63e23b62ae53.png)

-* Users have to fix all the errors.)Most of the errors are related to the project import so users have to add a proper path for package structure into the import section.)
+* Users have to fix all the errors.(most of the errors are related to the project import so users have to add a proper path for package structure into the import section.)

 * Create a resource folder and add the testng.xml file.

 ![image](https://user-images.githubusercontent.com/84115288/206732800-a19cc136-ec15-4c14-8454-5fbc2a683e69.png)

-* Create a test case by using TestNG or Junit Custom keyword.
+* Create a test case by using testNG or junit custom keyword.

 ![image](https://user-images.githubusercontent.com/84115288/206733103-858a3fd5-3403-4a8d-84f8-44ef782f984a.png)

-* Run the test on the browser and Verify the results
+* Run the test on the browser and verify the results

 ![image](https://user-images.githubusercontent.com/84115288/206733323-c1c4338d-ff7b-4c57-9bcb-441a58cf3a42.png)